qgis/QGIS-Enhancement-Proposals/qep-14-authentication-system.rst

 Specific to PKI and SSL certificate management:

-* Add certificate manager (like Firefox's) to store personal, server and CA certs
-* Store certificates (input via manager) in new table in auth database
-* Add auth provider to work with certificates in auth database
-* Allow user-created auth config and provider subclasses to be registered with auth manager (necessary? browsers don't do it; currently hard-coded)
-* Add auth provider for directly accessing user's OS-specific cert store (problematic if client key has passphrase on Windows)
+* Add auth method for directly accessing user's OS-specific cert store (problematic if client key has passphrase on Windows)
 * Better cert/key/trust chain validation in edit widget
-* Add cert/key/trust chain detailed info dialogs
 * Check for expired/invalid cert/chain prior to connection
-* Add access to peer cert and local cert info in error dialogs

 7. Restrictions
 ---------------